ScriptureHabit/scripture-habit/docs/dashboard-mynotes-construction-guide.md

 ## 4. Summary

 The `Dashboard` and `MyNotes` modules serve as the central personal hub of Scripture Habit.
-By partitioning auth, group state, search filtering, and calendar rendering into dedicated custom hooks and modular components, the personal study experience remains highly performant and extensible.
+By partitioning auth, group state, search token filtering, onboarding quests, and calendar rendering into dedicated custom hooks and modular components, the personal study experience remains highly performant and extensible.